KLUE · Autonomous Reasoning Agent

 • CIS / NIST framework mapping

-Code Analysis
+Code review

 • Custom logic flaws

-• Terraform / IaC review
+• Terraform / infrastructure config review

-• Supply chain & dependency risks
+• Supply chain and dependency risks

 Thirty minutes.
 Not four hours.
 Not weeks.